-The Murfreesboro Fire and Rescue Department is responsible for protecting people and property from fires, explosions, and other hazards through expeditious control of such events.
-Everyone must immediately report ALL fires, regardless of size (even if extinguished); smoke; or fire alarms to the Murfreesboro Fire and Rescue Department by dialing 2424, 9-893-1311, or 9911 from campus phones or 615-898-2424, 615-893-1311 or 911 from cell phones.

-Murfreesboro Fire and Rescue Department personnel are dedicated to providing outstanding fire protection for the City of Murfreesboro.
+- The Murfreesboro Fire and Rescue Department is responsible for protecting people and property from fires, explosions, and other hazards through expeditious control of such events.
+Everyone must immediately report ALL fires, regardless of size (even if extinguished); smoke; or fire alarms to the Murfreesboro Fire and Rescue Department by dialing 9911 from campus phones or 911 from cell phones.
+Fires may also be reported to MTSU Police Department Dispatch by dialing 2424 from campus phones or 615-898-2424 from cell phones. - Murfreesboro Fire and Rescue Department personnel are dedicated to providing outstanding fire protection for the City of Murfreesboro.
 Their ultimate goal is to deliver the highest level of emergency response with the greatest margin of safety in the most fiscally responsible way.
 The individual members of the department are the most important and valuable assets.
 They work for the citizens of Murfreesboro to create a better quality of life.
 The MFRD works hard to help provide a safe, progressive, and healthy community for its citizens.
 Personnel train daily to be better prepared to perform their jobs and to meet state and national standards.
 The department's newsletter, The Extinguisher, is available online monthly as is its Annual Report.
-If you have any questions regarding fire related issues, please contact the Fire Administration office at 615-893-1422 Monday through Friday 8 a.m. to 4:30 p.m.

-ISO Rating: On Sept.
-1, 2007, Murfreesboro Fire and Rescue Department (MFRD) moved from a Class Three to a Class.
-Two fire rating and by that into an elite category enjoyed by less than 1 percent of the country's fire departments.
-There are only 30 Class One rated departments in the U.S. and none in Tennessee.

-The designation means lower fire insurance premiums for commercial businesses and industries, which vastly improves the community's economic development prospects.
+If you have any questions regarding fire related issues, please contact the Fire Administration office at 615-893-1422 Monday through Friday 8 a.m. to 4:30 p.m. - ISO Rating: On Sept.
+1, 2007, Murfreesboro Fire and Rescue Department (MFRD) moved from a Class Three to a Class Two fire rating and by that into an elite category enjoyed by less than 1 percent of the country's fire departments.
+There are only 30 Class One rated departments in the U.S. and none in Tennessee. - The designation means lower fire insurance premiums for commercial businesses and industries, which vastly improves the community's economic development prospects.

-ISO is a New Jersey-based organization hired by insurance companies to evaluate all communities according to a wide variety of criteria in a program it calls its Fire Suppression Rating Schedule.
-The results of that evaluation are used to assign a Public Protection Classification number from one to 10 to all properties so a fire insurance rating can be assigned.

-The rating is based on scores in three major areas, 50 percent on the departments themselves, including a long-term system for training and promotions, new fire stations strategically placed and adequately staffed and the department's system for equipment depreciation and replacement; 40 percent on the water supply, or the ability of both Murfreesboro Water and Sewer Department and Consolidated Utility District to store and deliver an adequate water supply and 10 percent on communications, or the development over time of an expert emergency communications system of dispatchers.

-Hazardous Materials: Although occurrences on the MTSU Campus are rare, the Murfreesboro Fire and Rescue Department is also the first-in agency for hazardous materials (HAZMAT) incidents on the MTSU campus.
+- ISO is a New Jersey-based organization hired by insurance companies to evaluate all communities according to a wide variety of criteria in a program it calls its Fire Suppression Rating Schedule.
+The results of that evaluation are used to assign a Public Protection Classification number from one to 10 to all properties so a fire insurance rating can be assigned. - The rating is based on scores in three major areas, 50 percent on the departments themselves, including a long-term system for training and promotions, new fire stations strategically placed and adequately staffed and the department's system for equipment depreciation and replacement; 40 percent on the water supply, or the ability of both Murfreesboro Water and Sewer Department and Consolidated Utility District to store and deliver an adequate water supply and 10 percent on communications, or the development over time of an expert emergency communications system of dispatchers. - Hazardous Materials: Although occurrences on the MTSU Campus are rare, the Murfreesboro Fire and Rescue Department is also the first-in agency for hazardous materials (HAZMAT) incidents on the MTSU campus.
 MFRD is currently providing response to HAZMAT incidents with 100+ trained personnel.
-A hazardous material (HAZMAT) incident involves the actual or potential release of any substance (solid, liquid, or gas) capable of causing harm to people, property, and the environment.

-FIRE STATIONS: The Fire Department currently operates ten (10) fully staffed fire stations.
+A hazardous material (HAZMAT) incident involves the actual or potential release of any substance (solid, liquid, or gas) capable of causing harm to people, property, and the environment. - FIRE STATIONS: The Fire Department currently operates ten (10) fully staffed fire stations.
 There are 212 sworn, full-time positions in the Murfreesboro Fire and Rescue Department; most organized into three (A, B and C) shifts.
 Personnel work a 24-hours-on/48-hours-off system.
-The first alarm response to the MTSU campus typically operates from:
+The first alarm response to the MTSU campus typically operates from: - STATION 3-Mercury Blvd - STATION 8-Northfield Blvd - HEADQUARTERS-Vine Street

-Headquarters, Vine Street Station 3, Mercury Boulevard Station 8, Northfield Boulevard

-Other Services
+OTHER SERVICES